rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/listener.md

 # Listener

 If you just want to build own, stand-alone **JSON-RPC** daemon, `pl.chilldev.commons.jsonrpc.daemon.Listener` is all you need to bind your dispatcher to listen on the network address.
-Listener is a thread that is specified to listen for ongoing connection on given port and react on them.
-All you need to do is to start the thread with specified address to listen on:
+Listener is specified to listen for ongoing connection on given port and react on them.
+All you need to do is to start it with specified address to listen on:

 ```java
 import java.net.InetSocketAddress;